zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 {{< figure src="/img/scat_coord.svg" caption="*Figure N: the scattering coordinate system.*" >}}

-First, recall that \\(r\\) in Equation 15.6 stands for the distance from the center of the particle to the observation point.
-This makes the center of the particle a suitable choice for the origin of the coordinate system.
+First, recall that \\(r\\) in Equation 15.6 stands for the distance from the center of the scattering object to the observation point.
+This makes the center of the object a suitable choice for the origin of the coordinate system.

 Next, assume that the direction of incidence \\(\bm{n_i}\\) is fixed; conventionally, it is aligned with the \\(z\\)-axis.
 That is convenient, because it allows us to describe the incident electric field vector (or phasor) using only two Cartesian components, \\(x\\) and \\(y\\), since, according to Equations 7.18-7.19, the component along \\(\bm{n_i}\\) is zero.